deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 He pocketed a prize and grabbed a double pawful of other stuff, which he thrust on whoever had spare hands.
 “Let’s go.”

 None of them were inclined to argue or waste time.
 They hauled ass up the tunnel to where the Hunters had come in and, finding it clean of Hunters for now, slid down the steep steel chute on their asses.
-Cook even let out a *“Yippie-aye-yay!* and giggled like a schoolboy.
+Cook even let out a *“Yippie-aye-yay!"* and giggled like a schoolboy.

 “Let’s do that again!” he said, the moment he bounced to his feet at the bottom.

 “Focus,” Ray reminded him.
 “We’re in trouble here.”

-“Gotta squeeze out as much fun as I can before I die!”
-He chirped, but pounced on the exit hatch.
+Cook didn't seem remotely contrite.
+“Gotta squeeze out as much fun as I can before I die!” he chirped, but pounced on the exit hatch.
 “We ready?”

 Conley finished helping Holly get her cargo truck down the ramp and nodded.
 “Ready.”